No photo of Bridget Byrne

 In an ESRC-funded project Bridget (working with Carla deTona) examined parental approaches to secondary school choice in order to explore the ways in which space and locality impact on identity, in particular through research on the racialised and classed nature of school catchment areas.
 Alongside various articles, this research is published as: All in the Mix: race, class and school choice (MUP, 2019)

-Bridget is director of CoDE (Centre on the Dynamics of Ethnicity and Inequality), funded by the ESRC.
-She is currently involved in projects which examine the making of race in the cultural and heritage sector.
+Bridget is director of CoDE (Centre on the Dynamics of Ethnicity and Inequality).
+She has also been involved in projects which examine the making of race in the cultural and heritage sector as well as the impact of Covid19 on racial, ethnic and religious inequalities.

 Further information